No More Bolting: Buster's Story0 comments

 Buster also loves to prove his prowess by snatching very large branches, carrying them a distance, and then planting himself down for a good gnaw.
 He sometimes pulls rooted plants and bushes right from the ground in a game of tug!

-mom and pup
+New found freedom for mom and pup

 With all this new freedom, the family’s bond with Buster has only grown stronger.
 They have so many new adventures to look forward to, like endless games of fetch in their large yard, lazy afternoons gardening with Buster safely exploring his territory, and suppers outside with Buster tagging along (and of course begging for a bit of whatever they’re eating)!

 Do you want to share your pup's SpotOn story?
 Send it here!